ignaciotcrespo/frutilla/README.md

 # Installation

-Use the group id for maven and gradle, an example of how to add it in an android project
+Use the group id for maven and gradle, e.g.:

 ```
     testCompile 'com.github.ignaciotcrespo:frutilla:0.7.0'